dotnet/docs-maui/docs/user-interface/controls/label.md

 </Label>
 ```

 In this example, the `Text` property is set to the HTML string that's inlined in the `CDATA` section.
-This works because the `Text` property is the `ContentProperty` for the `Label` class.
+This works because the `Text` property is the `ContentProperty` for the <xref:Microsoft.Maui.Controls.Label> class.

 > [!IMPORTANT]
-> Displaying HTML in a `Label` is limited to the HTML tags that are supported by the underlying platform.
+> Displaying HTML in a <xref:Microsoft.Maui.Controls.Label> is limited to the HTML tags that are supported by the underlying platform.

 ## Decorate text

-Underline and strikethrough text decorations can be applied to `Label` objects by setting the `TextDecorations` property to one or more `TextDecorations` enumeration members:
+Underline and strikethrough text decorations can be applied to <xref:Microsoft.Maui.Controls.Label> objects by setting the `TextDecorations` property to one or more `TextDecorations` enumeration members:

 - `None`
 - `Underline`